AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 The returned array is 1 x M x N, where M indexes the sweeps and N indexes the channels.
 Thus, sweep and channel information gets transferred as well.
 Values for non-existing sweeps and/or channels are set NaN.
-If a single sweep contains multiple test pulses then the data from the test pulse ranges is averaged.
+If a single sweep contains multiple test pulses than the data from the test pulse ranges is averaged.
+The optional parameter ``ignoreTPs`` allows to ignore some of the found testpulses.
+The indizes are zero-based and identify the testpulses by ascending starting time.
 The test pulses in the sweep must have the same duration.
 Test pulses that are part of sweeps are identified through their respective epoch short name, that starts with "TP" or "U_TP".
 If sweeps and channels can resolve existing single sweeps but none contain